softdays/mandy/README.md

 ====================================================================
- Mandy, a simple webapp to track man-day consumption on activities
+ Mandy, a simple webapp to track actual work on activities
 ====================================================================

 ```